-How to Make Coconut Rice ~ coconut rice is rich and creamy with a subtle tropical flavor that is so much more than a side dish for chicken or fish.
+My coconut rice recipe is rich and creamy with a subtle tropical flavor perfect with chicken or fish.
 It instantly upgrades stir frys, rice bowls, and curries.
 Kids love it plain, and it’s good for them!

 This creamy, tropical rice is subtly flavored and has a dreamy texture ~ it’s wonderful with Asian and Southeast Asian foods, as well as Hawaiian and Polynesian recipes.
 It’s definitely something you want to have in your recipe file, in fact, why not memorize it, because after you’ve tasted it you’ll want to use it all the time.
 (I always have a couple of cans of coconut milk and a bag of jasmine rice in my cupboard.)

-- Coconut rice is rice, either brown or white, that is cooked in a combination of water and coconut milk.
+- Coconut rice is rice (jasmine rice works best,) that is cooked in a combination of water and coconut milk along with a pinch of sugar and salt.

 - You might be surprised to learn that coconut rice has a very subtle flavor, and it doesn’t taste like dessert!

-- A dash of salt and a touch of sugar serves to bring out the coconut flavor, but it’s still a background note.
+- A dash of salt and a pinch of sugar serves to bring out the coconut flavor, but it’s still a background note.

-- Coconut rice will not overpower or compete with whatever you serve it with.
+- Coconut rice will not overpower or compete with your main dish.

 - Coconut rice has a very appealing moist creamy texture which is just as important as the flavor.

-- You can use your favorite white or brown rice, but I use jasmine rice.
+- I use jasmine rice.
 Jasmine rice is a long grain rice with a natural floral fragrance that I love.
 Jasmine rice can be used like any white rice, but it’s especially lovely in Thai, Chinese, and Vietnamese dishes.
-Basmati rice is also perfect for making coconut rice.

-- Unsweetened coconut milk.
-I like to use full fat coconut milk for the best flavor, but if you’re cutting calories you can use the lite version.
+- I use unsweetened, full fat coconut milk for the best flavor, but if you’re cutting calories you can use the light coconut milk.
 Coconut milk is a staple in my kitchen because it works in both sweet and savory dishes; I’ll can use it in everything from Coconut Rice Pudding to Thai Coconut Lime Soup.
 Shake the can first before using.

 - Yes!
 Many people are surprised to learn that coconut milk is quite healthy and can add to the nutrient value of already healthy rice.